theinvertedform/umt.world/about.md

 # Writing History

-Graphic design is part of the history of the written word.
+Graphic design is an aspect of the history of the written word.
 When the first obelisks were unveiled in ancient Mesopotamia, their surfaces covered with the bird-like scratches of cuneiform, image and word were arranged to co-constitutive elements of the message.

 !["Cave paintings are the origin of graphic design.
 They represent a 'technology' in the sense that they are accomplished by means of a tool to join two separate things.
 Tablets are especially important in the history of art-as-technology, in my view, because they represent the invention of a new medium of art through the synthesis of two previously separate entities" [@meggs2012, 11].](/assets/images/blau.png)